PlakarLabs/plakar/cmd/plakar/subcommands/man/docs/mount.md

 *mountpoint*

-> A required argument specifying the directory to which the snapshot will be mounted.
+> A required argument specifying the directory to which the snapshot
+> will be mounted.

 # EXAMPLES

-To illustrate usage:

 Mount a snapshot to the specified directory:

-> > plakar mount /path/to/mountpoint
+	plakar mount /path/to/mountpoint

 # DIAGNOSTICS